John French, 1st Earl of Ypres: Poplar Grove

 Cronje at last surrendered his field army to Roberts on 27 February.
 On the morning of Klip Drift French had had 5,027 horses, but by 28 February exhaustion had reduced this number to 3,553.
 As Roberts prepared to advance on Bloemfontein, French was now, on 6 March, ordered to take his division and two Mounted Infantry Brigades and swing seventeen miles around the left flank of the Boer position at Poplar Grove on the Modder River, while Roberts' main force prepared to attack them from the front.
-Although French now had 5,665 horses again, many of these were of poor quality and sick, and he was short of fodder (horses were entitled to 3 lb of fodder per day, less than half of what they were getting a month earlier).
+Although French now had 5,665 horses again, many of these were of poor quality and sick, and he was short of fodder.
 On the basis of incorrect information from Colonel Richardson, Director of Supplies, who had not realised that sick horses were also entitled to fodder, Roberts gave French a dressing-down in front of his brigadiers, for consuming too many supplies.
 This was probably a turning point in their relationship.

 French led his men out of camp at 3 am on 7 March, amid confusion as Kelly-Kenny's Division, which was supposed to follow his, had started an hour earlier owing to unclear orders.
 The moon had set and French had to halt between 5 am and 5.45 am to await daybreak.
 By 7 am he had reached Kalkfontein Dam, a march of 12 miles, and spent 45 minutes watering his horses.
 By 7.30 am the Boers began to retreat from their position.
 Roberts later blamed French for failing to cut them off (and missing a chance to capture President Kruger).
 French argued that his horses were too weak to do more than trot, and that he was not strong enough as Kelly-Kenny's men had not yet arrived.
 He concentrated his Division for a pursuit, but even then was beaten off by the Boer rearguard.
 The Official History supported French's decision, although some felt that French was giving less than wholehearted co-operation after his unjustified public rebuke over the fodder issue.
 Holmes suggests that French carried out a plan in which he had no confidence because of Roberts' reputation for ruthlessness with unsatisfactory officers.